kjendrzyca/kjendrzyca.github.io/about.md

 ---
-layout: default
+layout: page
 permalink: about/
+title: About me
 ---

-Hello from about
+Hello from about.